Bernd Herrmann

 Bernd Herrmann (born 22 November 1951) was a West German athlete who competed mainly in the 400 metres.

-He competed for West Germany at the 1976 Summer Olympics held in Montreal, Quebec, Canada where he won the bronze medal in the men's 4 x 400 metre relay with his teammates Franz-Peter Hofmeister, Lothar Krieg and Harald Schmid.
+He competed for West Germany at the 1976 Summer Olympics held in Montreal, Quebec, Canada where he won the bronze medal in the men's 4 × 400 metre relay with his teammates Franz-Peter Hofmeister, Lothar Krieg and Harald Schmid.
 He also competed at the 1972 Summer Olympics.